 - Continuous ratings are used for up to 100 percent of the rating for extended periods for unlimited hours per year

-For a more complete understanding of generator set ratings, see Rating Definitions for MTU Onsite Energy Generator Sets, download the MTU Technical Article: Understanding Generator Set Ratings for Maximum Performance and Reliability, or Contact Us to schedule a Lunch and Learn or speak with one of our application engineers.
+For a more complete understanding of generator set ratings, see Rating Definitions for mtu Generator Sets, download the Technical Article: Understanding Generator Set Ratings for Maximum Performance and Reliability, or Contact Us to schedule a Lunch and Learn or speak with one of our application engineers.

 In addition to the generator set, Chapter 5 of NFPA 110 also covers accessories that are required to be installed, maintained, tested, and operated to achieve maximum reliability and compliance with the NFPA 110 standard including: